 Mr. Davis has received numerous accolades and awards for his work.
+In March 2015, Savoy magazine named him a “Most Influential Black Attorney of 2015.”
+In February 2015, Davis was featured as a Minority Power Broker by Law360, and he was also named one of Profiles in Diversity’s Diversity Leaders for 2015.
 In February 2011, the Washington Business Journal named Davis One of the Top Minority Business Leaders of 2011.
 In October 2010 The Root, an online publication of the Washington Post, identified Davis as part of the next generation of African-American leaders.
 In June 2010, Mr. Davis was named a “2010 Nation’s Best Advocate: 40 Lawyers under 40,” by the National Bar Association and IMPACT.
-In July 2009, Mr. Davis was named one of the “40 Under 40: Washington’s Rising Stars” by The National Law Journal.
+And in July 2009, Mr. Davis was named one of the “40 Under 40: Washington’s Rising Stars” by The National Law Journal.

 Before joining the firm, Mr. Davis was a law clerk for the Honorable Leonie M. Brinkema in the Alexandria Division of the United States District Court for the Eastern District of Virginia (1999-2000).
 He also was a law clerk for the Honorable Paul R. Michel at the United States Court of Appeals for the Federal Circuit (2001-2002).

 Mr. Davis is on the Board of Directors of D.C.
 Legendary Musicians, Inc. and on the Board of Directors for the Living Classrooms Foundation in Washington, DC, and is a Deacon at Montgomery Baptist Church in Gaithersburg, MD.